National Pension Scheme (NPS): Tax Benefits, Features, and Withdrawals

 This section applies to both salaried and self-employed individuals:-

-- The tax deduction under Section 80CCD (1B), both employee and self-employed can claim an additional deduction of Rs.
-50,000, this is over and above Rs.
+The tax deduction under Section 80CCD (1B), for both employees and self-employed, can claim an additional deduction of Rs.
+50,000, which is over and above Rs.
 1.5 lakh limit u/s 80C.

 Tax Illustration for Government Employees